 Today’s Top Buy: Kirkland Lake Gold

-The plan further indicates a production life of 22 years on the basis of nearly 14 million oz of mineral reserves with ample scope for growth.
+If you’re bullish on the trajectory of gold over the medium to long term, Kirkland Lake is a great buy.

-That’s a lot of long-term growth potential that just got added to the table for investors.
-The company’s continued focus on generating value with its existing operations is key for investors to consider right now.
-Yes, there’s the potential of an acquisition or two down the road.
-Kirkland Lake certainly has the war chest for that.
-But for now, taking the company’s existing operations into consideration, this is a dirt-cheap miner.
+However, even if you’re bearish on gold, Kirkland Lake is still a buy.
+Its stock is pricing in a catastrophic collapse in gold prices right now.
+Even factoring in such a decline, its got some of the best-quality assets out there.
+This is a company with an absolutely massive margin of safety that is extremely hard to find in any stock right now.

 Like this top pick?
-Here are 10 more to consider right now:
+Here are a few more to consider right now:

 The 10 Best Stocks to Buy This Month